James Wickersham: Congressional delegate

 Only two years later in Wickersham's second term as delegate, the home-rule bill passed as the Second Organic Act in 1912 establishing Alaska officially as a United States territory with a legislature.
 While Congress still maintained heavy control over the territory, it allowed Wickersham to move against the Alaska Syndicate.
 Continuing on the forward momentum of the Second Organic Act, Wickersham sought, "…congressional authorization for a federal railroad in Alaska.".
 While this again would bring more government control to Alaska, it did mean that the Guggenheim hold on transportation would be severely weakened.
 In order to see this bill passed in the Senate, Wickersham stood for over five hours delivering a speech to Congress, at that time the longest speech on record.
 His effort was not wasted and "the bill passed the Senate on January 24 by a vote of 46 to 16."

 Wickersham would go on to serve several more terms as Alaska's delegate to Congress, his last term running from 1931-1933.
 In 1916, he initially lost his seat to Charles August Sulzer but successfully contested the election in the House arguing that the votes of several precincts were wrongly excluded and he then served the last two months of that term.
 In 1918, he again lost to Sulzer - by 33 votes - who subsequently died before being certified as the winner.
 Wickersham chose not to run in the June 1919 special to fill the seat, but after it was over, he contested the 1918 election on the grounds of numerous election irregularities such as ballots that should have been counted and unqualified voters.
 He again won his contest, this time by 37 votes, although the case took so long that he only served for 4 days before the term ended.
 Before Wickersham could be seated, Sulzer died and his seat was filled by George Barnes Grigsby in a special election that was subsequently voided.
-(This doesn't make sense.
-Earlier it says that Sulzer died before being certified as the winner, so that would mean that Wickersham didn't need to contest the vote) This makes him the only person to win a House seat via contest more than once.
+This makes him the only person to win a House seat via contest more than once.